scriptator/histtune/README.md

 * **cd** into the repository root
 * execute: **python3 -m http.server**
 * --> the website will be served under http://localhost:8000

+## Add further tuning systems

+Per default the JSON file *default_tuning_systems.json* is loaded on application startup.
+If you want to adapt the systems it will be the easiest to edit this very file.
+Just stick to the format imposed by the existing entries in there.

+As soon as you are done you just need to reload the website and the changes will be displayed and new entries will show up in the selection and plots.